renaissance-publishing/renaissance/content/chapters/34-alternate-rules.md

             the organization in question is a merchant’s guild that you are a member of, and that has other members operating in the city that you’re in.
-          - Under unusual circumstances—if there aren’t other members in the town that you’re in, or if some situation (like a revolt or attack) prevents the organization from operating—you might have to do more work to call in a favor, or it might not even be possible at all.
+          - Under unusual circumstances — if there aren’t other members in the town that you’re in, or if some situation (like a revolt or attack) prevents the organization from operating — you might have to do more work to call in a favor, or it might not even be possible at all.